WeiShenL/all-in-one/README.md

 # Run tests in watch mode
 npm run test:watch

+# The following are for e2e tests:
+   # NOTE: for local, a temp folder will be created called test-result.
+It will include video of test for your review.

 # Run only e2e tests (requires database).
-Will only show test results (headless mode)
+Will only show test results (headless mode) Good if you just want to know test outcomes
 npm run test:e2e

 # Run only e2e tests (requires database).
-Will show test results and actual UI running also (head mode)
+Will show test results and actual UI running also (head mode).
+Good if you want to visualise
 npm run test:e2e:headed

 # Run only e2e tests (requires database).
-Manual test running with UI
+Manual test running with UI.
+Good if you want to control the tests and do manual.
 npm run test:e2e:ui

-# Run only e2e tests (requires database). step through executions and breakpoint/inspector for debugging
+# Run only e2e tests (requires database). step through executions and breakpoint/inspector for debugging.
+Good to see where the error occurs.
 npm run test:e2e:debug
 ```